NC Maternity Center Breastfeeding-Friendly Designation Program

 - Eat Smart North Carolina: Businesses Leading the Way in Support of Breastfeeding - 2nd Edition (Professional Print Version -- for printing in color using a professional printing company) (PDF, 4.8 MB)

-- Loving Support Award of Excellence (USDA)
+- WIC Breastfeeding Award of Excellence Program

 - North Carolina Breastfeeding Coalition - The NCBC brings together breastfeeding advocates, health care providers, agencies, individuals, organizations and families to support, protect and promote breastfeeding in the state of North Carolina.
 Founded in 2005, the NCBC provides a forum for development and exchange of resources for families and breastfeeding professionals.
 The vision of the NCBC is to ensure that exclusive and continued breastfeeding is the norm in North Carolina.